nim-lang/Nim/doc/manual.md

 When counting is ambiguous, disambiguation begins.
 Parameters are iterated by position and these parameter pairs are compared for their type relation.
 The general goal of this comparison is to determine which parameter is more specific.
-The "rules" for this comparison are not meant to be be completely exhaustive.
-It is crucial to understand that the parameters are not compared with the types of inputs from the callsite, but with the parameters of competing candidates.
+The types considered are not of the inputs from the callsite, but of the competing candidates' parameters.

 Some examples: